CumulusNetworks/docs/content/guides/nsxt.md

 ### VRR Configuration

 NSX Edge uses two additional virtual uplinks (VLANs) to communicate with the physical world.
 One VLAN is used to provide connectivity to the underlay physical network while the second VLAN connects to the virtual overlay network.
 NSX Edge nodes do not support LACP bonding.
-To provide load balancing each VLAN will be configured over a single link to a single top of rack switch.
+To provide load balancing each VLAN will be configured over a single link to a single top-of-rack switch.

 {{% notice note %}}
 The following example utilizes Subinterfaces.